 2. Sleep

 Sleep, renowned for their album “Dopesmoker,” has garnered a legendary status within the stoner doom community.
-Their hypnotic and lengthy compositions elevate them as creators of some of the most iconic albums in the genre.
+Their hypnotic and lengthy compositions rank them among the creators of some of the most iconic albums in the genre.

 3. Funeral